dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 # Getting Started with EF Core on Universal Windows Platform (UWP) with a New Database

+> [!NOTE]
+> Temporarily this tutorial uses EF Core 1.1.
+UWP has not been updated yet to support .NET Standard 2.0 which is required for compatibility with EF Core 2.0.
+Once it is, we will update the tutorial to use the new version.

 In this walkthrough, you will build a Universal Windows Platform (UWP) application that performs basic data access against a local SQLite database using Entity Framework.

 > [!WARNING]